The Russiagate Spectacle: Season 2?

 Whoever wins the 2020 election, one thing is almost certain.
 As long as there is a military-industrial-deep state-media complex, the sun will never set on the Cold War.

-Gerald Sussman is a professor of urban studies and international communications at Portland State University.
-He is the author or editor of several books, including Branding Democracy: U.S. Regime Change in Post-Soviet Eastern Europe.
-He can be reached at sussmang@pdx.edu.
+Gerald Sussman is professor emeritus of politics, urban studies, and international studies at Portland State University.
+He is the author of seven books, the most recent of which is British and American Electoral Politics in the Age of Neoliberalism: Parallel Trajectories (Routledge, 2024).
+He is also the author of Branding Democracy: U.S. Regime Change in Post-Soviet Eastern Europe (Peter Lang, 2010) and numerous articles on U.S. foreign policy and state propaganda.
+He can be reached at sussmang@pdx.edu